Sign up for our FREE 8-week course to get on the property ladder.

 Ultimately, even if you get away with lying on your application, you're still hurting yourself.
 Lenders have strict criteria for income, assets, expenses and liabilities for a reason.
 They help your lender determine whether or not you can afford a home loan.

 If you lie about your financial position, you could end up with a home loan you can't actually afford.
-You might get your home loan approved, but this is cold comfort if you find you can't actually meet your repayments.
+You might get your home loan approved, but this is cold comfort if you find you can't actually meet your loan repayments.

 A little white lie on your home loan application might seem harmless enough.
 But the fallout can be incredibly severe.
 When it comes to applying for a home loan, honesty really is the best policy.